Iron Chariots and the Limits of Self-Effort

 - Fear (“something bad will happen if I don’t react”)

 This is why anger so often resurfaces in moments of stress.
-The terrain has flattened.
-The chariots have room to run.
+The terrain has flattened and the chariots have room to run.

 Anger is rarely defeated by trying harder.
 It exposes the limits of self-reliance.